 Questions to Ask Prospective Providers

-Other factors that may be important to treatment success include the average caseload of their therapists, how often they do urine drug screens, if they have programs for family members and if they provide alumni support after treatment.
+Other factors that may affect treatment success include the average caseload of therapists, how often urine drug screens are conducted, whether the program offers services for family members, and whether alumni support is provided after treatment.

-You can also ask if medication assisted treatment (MAT) is available or if they can provide referrals for clinical trials.
+You can also ask if medication-assisted treatment (MAT) is available for any co-occurring opioid or alcohol use disorder, or if the program can provide referrals for stimulant pharmacotherapy clinical trials.

 Telehealth vs. On-Site: Pros, Cons, and Suitability

 Telehealth can yield outcomes similar to in-person treatment for mild to moderate stimulant addiction.
-See if the facility offers it especially if there are barriers to attending services at the facility.
-However, with an unstable home environment, severe addiction or comorbidity then inpatient treatment is recommended.
+Check whether a facility offers online rehab, especially if barriers like transportation or childcare make in-person services difficult.

 FAQs About Treating Stimulant Addiction